02 About

 Our Mission

-FWPPS is committed to advancing Reproductive, Maternal, Newborn, Child, and Adolescent Health (RMNCAH) services through partnerships with community stakeholders, governmental entities, and local/international NGOs.
+FWPPS is committed to advancing RMNCAH services, eradicating communicable diseases, and preventing NCDs through evidence-based interventions, research and partnerships with community stakeholders, governmental entities, local NGO and CSO and international NGOs.

 Our Objectives